Boundary null controllability of degenerate heat equation as the limit of internal controllability: Further extensions and open questions

 with $\alpha=(\alpha_1,\alpha_2)\in[0,2)\times[0,2)$, $\Sigma_{i,j,l}:=(\Gamma_i\cup\Gamma_j\cup\Gamma_l)\times(0,T)$, $\nu=\nu(x)$ being the outward unit normal to $\Omega$ at the point $x \in \Gamma$ and, finally,

-In \cite{araruna2019carleman} the authors establish the null controllability of \eqref{prob1} by using of a internal Carleman estimate.
-To adapt the ideas in this work to deal with system \eqref{prob1} we need a boundary Carleman estimate and, to our best knowledge, an such estimate does not exist.
-However, this doesn't mean that we can't try to get a such estimate.
-So, this can be a goal of a future work.
+In \cite{araruna2019carleman} the authors established the null controllability of \eqref{prob1} by using of a internal Carleman estimate.
+To adapt the ideas in this work to deal with system \eqref{prob1}, we need a boundary Carleman estimate and, to our best knowledge, a such estimate does not exist.
+However, this does not mean that it is impossible question to solve.